mmyoussef/Designing-Data-Systems-Snowflake/README.md

 # Implementing a Data System using Snowflake
 The project implements a data warehouse for reviews data from yelp.com.
 The project includes a staging area, ODS creation and loading, Star Schema creation and loading.
-The project is a part of Udacity Data Architecture Nano Degree.
 Some points in constraints were ignored for time being.

 ## Yelp Data
 The data used is data publicly availed by yelp.com about reviews and tips.
 The data is in JSON format and its description is as below: